AlliedTesting/pgmex-jdbc-perf-test/README.md

 Features
 ------------
-Test suite can launch tests for different testing modes and output test results as graphs depicting performance of respective connectors for various data volumes.
+The test suite can launch tests for different testing modes and output test results as graphs depicting performance of respective connectors for various data volumes.

 This suite is fully configurable through a special xml file that may be easily edited.